codedeviate/aicollection/Writerside/topics/Go-Tools-File-Compressor.md

 ## Step 3: Create the `compressor.go` File

-Create a `compressor.go` file to handle the compression and decompression functionality.
+Create a `lib/compressor.go` file to handle the compression and decompression functionality.

 ```go
 // compressor.go